There’s nothing there. Bee slammed her fist on the map.

 never to return

-never to disturb his slumber
+never to disturb her slumber

 What do you think about the final episode?
 Is this the end of the story?
 Let me know your thoughts in the comments below.